 10 Years (Mar 2016-2026) +318% +17,250%

-The table tells a nuanced story.
-Gold has dramatically outperformed Bitcoin over both 1-year and 5-year windows, driven by an extraordinary rally from ~$1,700 to over $5,000.
-Bitcoin, meanwhile, is down from its March 2025 levels near $84,000 and still recovering from a cycle that saw it fall from $69,000 to under $16,000.
-Over three years the two assets are close, with Bitcoin slightly ahead (+206% vs +182%).
-But zoom out to 10 years, and Bitcoin's 17,000%+ return dwarfs gold's 318%.
-The lesson: time horizon matters more than anything else in this comparison.
+Gold has dramatically outperformed Bitcoin over both the 1-year and 5-year windows, driven by a rally from ~$1,700 to over $5,000.
+Bitcoin is down from its March 2025 levels near $84,000 and still recovering from a cycle that saw it fall from $69,000 to under $16,000.
+Over three years the two are close, with Bitcoin slightly ahead (+206% vs +182%).
+Over 10 years, Bitcoin's 17,000%+ return dwarfs gold's 318%.
+Time horizon matters more than anything else here.

 The drawdown reality